The 5th Wave (film): Filming

 Principal photography began on October 18, 2014, in Atlanta, Georgia.
 According to production designer Jon Billington, the production team scouted a number of cities but Atlanta was ultimately selected for its "visual diversity and interest".
 A total of $21.7 million was spent shooting in Georgia.
 967 local crew members were hired to help with the production of the film, and they spent 17,843 man-days working on the film.
-Billington designed the various sets used throughout the movie around the Cassie and her story.
-He viewed the film as "Cassie’s 'Odyssey'" and envisioned five "worlds" that she travels through linearly.
-A few scenes taking place in the forest were shot on the Jackson trail, outside of Winder, Georgia, USA.
-Three months after production began, on January 11, a planned explosion of a bus in downtown Macon, Georgia, for the film went awry when it spread wider than planned, blowing out more than forty windows on Cotton Avenue, collapsing ceilings, destroying store fronts, setting one building on fire, and leaving soot on the brick buildings as well.
+Billington designed the various sets used throughout the movie around Cassie and her story.
+He viewed the film as "Cassie's 'Odyssey'" and envisioned five "worlds" that she travels through linearly.
+A few scenes taking place in the forest were shot on the Jackson trail, outside of Winder, Georgia, US.
+Three months into production a planned bus explosion went awry when it spread wider than planned, blowing out more than forty windows in downtown Macon, Georgia, collapsing ceilings, destroying store fronts, setting one building on fire, and leaving soot on the brick buildings.
 The production company promised to cover all damages caused by the 3:45 am incident, but the work that was done was done badly and remained incomplete twenty-eight months later.
 Filming officially ended on January 17, 2015.

 Livett's Launches provided filming support for the scene showing the destruction of Tower Bridge by a tsunami.
-In addition to London, Miami, Bangkok, Beijing, and New York can all be seen during the Second Wave as they are destroyed by a giant tsunami wave following the earthquake.
+In addition to London, Miami, Bangkok, Beijing, and New York can be seen during the Second Wave as they are destroyed by giant tsunami waves following the earthquake.